building39/nebula9/README.md

 # Nebula

-This project aims to provide a full featured Cloud Data Management (CDMI) API for data storage andretrieval.
+This project aims to provide a full featured Cloud Data Management (CDMI) API for data storage and retrieval.
 More information on CDMI, including the latest CDMI reference, can be found at the [`Storage Network Industry Association's`](http://www.snia.org) [`CDMI Cloud Storage Standard`](https://www.snia.org/cloud/cdmi) webpage.